AutoGPTQ/AutoGPTQ/README.md

 - 2023-08-23 - (News) - 🤗 Transformers, optimum and peft have integrated `auto-gptq`, so now running and training GPTQ models can be more available to everyone!
 See [this blog](https://huggingface.co/blog/gptq-integration) and it's resources for more details!
 - 2023-08-21 - (News) - Team of Qwen officially released 4bit quantized version of Qwen-7B based on `auto-gptq`, and provided [a detailed benchmark results](https://huggingface.co/Qwen/Qwen-7B-Chat-Int4#%E9%87%8F%E5%8C%96-quantization)
 - 2023-08-06 - (Update) - Support exllama's q4 CUDA kernel to have at least 1.3x speed up for int4 quantized models when doing inference.
-- 2023-08-04 - (Update) - Support RoCm so that AMD GPU users can use auto-gptq with CUDA extensions.
+- 2023-08-04 - (Update) - Support ROCm so that AMD GPU users can use auto-gptq with CUDA extensions.
 - 2023-07-26 - (Update) - An elegant [PPL benchmark script](examples/benchmark/perplexity.py) to get results that can be fairly compared with other libraries such as `llama.cpp`.
 - 2023-06-05 - (Update) - Integrate with 🤗 peft to use gptq quantized model to train adapters, support LoRA, AdaLoRA, AdaptionPrompt, etc.
 - 2023-05-30 - (Update) - Support download/upload quantized model from/to 🤗 Hub.